Regular Expressions

 |

-truthy match object if the pattern is found anywhere in the string, otherwise |
+Truthy match object if the pattern is found anywhere in the string, otherwise |

 |

-truthy match object if the pattern is found at the beginning of the string, otherwise |
+Truthy match object if the pattern is found at the beginning of the string, otherwise |

 |

-list of all matches of |
+List of all matches of |

 |

-string where all occurrences of |
+String where all occurrences of |

 |

-list of the pieces of |
+List of the pieces of |

-As seen in the previous section, pandas
+As we saw in the previous section, pandas

-Series objects have a .str
+objects have a .str

 property